zcemmey/AMLS_21-22-_SN18094237/README.md

 For both tasks the datasets shared on moodle have to be downloaded. http://shorturl.at/hquDP and the testing dataset provided)

+Both codes run on Jupyter Notebook and all sections have to be ran to obtain final results.

 To be able to run the code for both tasks, xls files have to be converted into csv files.